ploum/lingi2401/projects/projects_2020-21/Report-Emilyen-Laffineur-68561900.md

 ### 25/09

-My PR received a review from [ErikSchierboom](https://github.com/ErikSchierboom) who asked me to do some changes in the docs files or java files.
+My PR received a review from [ErikSchierboom](https://github.com/ErikSchierboom) who asked me to do some changes in the docs files and java files.
+Most of them was coding style issues.

 ### 5/10